10 Celebrities and Famous People With Bipolar Disorder

 Russell Brand is an award-winning British comedian, actor, and author.
 He’s also an activist for both mental health and drug rehabilitation.

-Brand suffers from both ADHD and Bipolar Disorder.
-Brand has also suffered from addiction, in all forms – from heroin to sex, and eating disorders.
+Brand suffers from both ADHD and Bipolar Disorder, and he has also struggled with addiction in all forms – including heroin, sex, and eating disorders.

 “The mentality and behavior of drug addicts and alcoholics is wholly irrational until you understand that they are completely powerless over their addiction and unless they have structured help, they have no hope.”